CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Sorts tasks by end dates<br>
 Format: `sort ed`
 > * Tasks with earlier end dates will take precedence.
-> * For tasks with the same end dates, a task without time specified will take precedence. `i.e Apr 14, 2017 9am` comes before `Apr 14, 2017`.<br>
+> * Tasks with the same end dates, a task without time specified will take precedence. `i.e Apr 14, 2017 9am` comes before `Apr 14, 2017`.<br>
 > * Tasks with the same start dates are sorted based on the previous sorting criteria.<br>

 ### 3.16.
 Saving the data : `save / sv`